YuSugihara/MutMap/01_mutmap_commands_breakdown.md

 ## Step 2: Quality Control and Trimming

 **Description**:\
 Trimming is the process of removing low-quality sequences and adapters from raw sequencing data.
 This step is essential to ensure that the data used for alignment is clean and of high quality.
-In MutMap, trimming is performed using **Trimmomatic** on both the **cultivar** and **mutant bulk** in the same manner.
+In MutMap, trimming is performed using **Trimmomatic** on both the **cultivar** and **bulk** (mutant bulk) in the same manner.

 **Usage**: